-uBlock Origin is a fork of the original uBlock and is maintained by the original author.
-It’s available for Chrome and Firefox, and is a fairly similar offering to Adblock Plus and Disconnect.
+uBlock Origin is a fork of the original uBlock and is maintained by the original author — Raymond Hill.
+It’s available for Chrome, Firefox, Edge and Opera, and is a fairly similar offering to Adblock Plus and Disconnect.
 However, the fact that it’s created and maintained by volunteer developers might give it an edge.

 One of the major advantages claimed by uBlock Origin is that it’s easier on memory than other adblockers.
-Four filter lists are enabled out of the box, including EasyList, EasyPrivacy, and Malware Domains, and you can add more as you go.
-Just bear in mind that the memory required will increase as you add more lists.
+Several filter lists are enabled out of the box, including EasyList, EasyPrivacy, Peter Lowe’s Ad server list, Malicious URL Blocklist, and uBlock Origin’s own lists.
+You can add more block lists as you go, though this will increase the memory required and may result in duplicate entries.

 The dashboard for this extension includes some slightly obscure options such as Element Picker Mode and Element Zapper Mode.
 While it’s not immediately clear what some of the features enable you to do, a quick read-through of the documentation will have you on your way fairly quickly.

 uBlock is open source and completely free, and if you’re worried about memory, then this might be the best option for you.
 However, with a slightly less intuitive interface than other extensions, it may take a while to get used to.

-Ghostery is a another browser extension that will detect and block tracking technologies in order to provide you with a faster, clutter-free, and more private browsing experience.
+Ghostery is a another browser extension that will detect and block online tracking in order to provide you with a faster, clutter-free, and more private browsing experience.
 Not only is this extension available for multiple browsers, including Firefox, Chrome, Internet Explorer, and Opera, but there is also a dedicated browser app for Android and iOS.

-There has been some resistance to this extension over the years due to its questionable business model.
+Before 2017, there was some resistance to this extension over the years due to its questionable business model.
 While on the one hand, it was blocking ads, another part of the company was earning revenue by working with advertisers.
-However, this appears to be less of a concern since the privacy extension was acquired by German company, Cliqz.
+However, a better fit was found when the privacy extension part of Ghostery was sold to a German company operating a privacy-focused browser called “Cliqz”.